RebornBeat/SuiRamp0X/README.md

 1. Introduction

-Welcome to SuiRampX, a decentralized, non-custodial platform facilitating peer-to-peer (P2P) transactions involving both cryptocurrencies and fiat currencies.
+Welcome to SuiRamp0X, a decentralized, non-custodial platform facilitating peer-to-peer (P2P) transactions involving both cryptocurrencies and fiat currencies.
 By using our platform, you agree to the following terms.

 2. Eligibility

-By using SuiRampX, you confirm that you are legally allowed to engage in cryptocurrency and fiat transactions in your jurisdiction.
+By using SuiRamp0X, you confirm that you are legally allowed to engage in cryptocurrency and fiat transactions in your jurisdiction.

 3. Decentralization & No Custody

-SuiRampX does not hold user funds.
+SuiRamp0X does not hold user funds.

 Cryptocurrency transactions occur via on-chain smart contracts.